yoda-pa/yoda/README.md

 ## How to use this package
 #### setup
 This command helps to create a setup configuration for you to save some information locally.
-You can also save this in a github repository
+You can also save this in a github repository.
+Your password is saved in the config file after encrypting, so you need not worry about it.
 ```bash
 # To create a configuration
 $ dude setup new